Foylebank Care Home (previously Raynesway View) provides affordable residential care for 35 residents in Chaddesden, Derby.

 We respect all our residents – their dignity, their space, and their right to make personal choices in care.
 Each resident is different, and we offer a range of activities and menu options so every person feels happy, stimulated and cared-for.

 As well as caring for our residents we care about their families too.
-Friends and family members are welcome to visit at any time, and there’s always tea and coffee on hand!
+Friends and family members are welcome to visit, and there’s always tea and coffee on hand!

 We understand that families have real concerns over the safety of residents at this time and would like to provide reassurance that we are doing everything in our power to minimise the risk of our care home residents getting COVID-19.